Aino Väänänen is a Finnish documentary photographer.

 After finishing her MA at the University of Helsinki in 2013, Aino started pursuing a career in documentary photography.
-Through work that focuses on minorities and human rights issues, she aims to explore the humanity which connects us all.
-Her unique method of combining intimate portraits with detailed, forensic-like documentary photographs provides a compassionate view that invites the viewer to explore stories of underrepresented humanity.
+Through work that focuses on social justice, she aims to explore the humanity which connects us all.
+Her unique method of combining intimate portraits with detailed, forensic-like documentary photographs provides a compassionate gaze that invites the viewer to explore stories of underrepresented humanity.

 Aino is currently working on a personal project in Romania, documenting the lives of women at high risk of HIV living in Bucharest and their encounters with the team of social workers who visit these survivors day in and day out.

-Her debut project True Citizens, telling the stories of second-generation immigrants living in Finland and UK, was chosen as part of the official programme of the 100th anniversary of Finnish Independence, and with the support of Finnish Embassy in Moscow was widely exhibited in Russia (Moscow, Kazan, Izhevsk, Murmansk, Yakutsk) and UK (London).
+Her debut project True Citizens, which told the stories of second-generation immigrants living in Finland and UK, was included in the official programme of the 100th anniversary of Finnish Independence, and with the support of Finnish Embassy in Moscow was widely exhibited in Russia (Moscow, Kazan, Izhevsk, Murmansk, Yakutsk, Saint Petersburg) and UK (London).

 clear and strong visual style.
 That really makes the body of work coherent.”